 Clicking on this item presents options in the drop-down menu shown in Figure 2.
 Open File (Ctrl+O) generates a file navigation window with a filter to select files with signals for analysis.
 These files end with either a binfb or bin extension (mouse or rat system recordings).
-Close (Ctrl+X) closes the window and the program (same as clicking on the X in the upper right of the main window shown in Fig. 1b).
+Close (Ctrl+X) closes the window and the program (same as clicking on the X in the upper right of the main window).